rapidsai/deployment/source/cloud/nvidia/brev.md

 $ brev open <instance-id>
 ```

-It will automatically open a new VS Code window for you to use with RAPIDS.
+It will automatically open a new VS Code window for you to use with NVIDIA CUDA-X libraries for data science.

 #### 2.2 Brev CLI using SSH via your Terminal